edom/work/edom.github.io/softeng.md

             - IntelliJ IDEA comes with Maven.
         - .NET: Install Mono, install Monodevelop 5.
             - Monodevelop 5 comes with Nuget.
+        - Database should be a library, not a stand-alone server.
 - software legality?
     - Harmony CLA (Contributor License Agreement)?
 - What cause software errors?